Welcome Week - Student Life - Swansea University

 No matter what your flavour, there is a tub-full of choice in Swansea when it comes to delicious ice-cream!

 So, what are you waiting for?
-Try yours today!
+Discover your favourite today!

 So, you may have heard of our fantastic beachfront location, but there's one caveat that comes with that - BEWARE OF THE SEAGULLS!